toluwaanimi/buycoins-js-sdk/README.md

 ## Account Balances

-You can view your balance(s) at any time by calling the getBalances query.
+You can view your balance(s) at any time by calling the getWalletBalance method.
 This will return all your balances or the balance of a particular cryptocurrency argument passed in.

 ```js